The CSFTA Constitution and bylaws

 TEAM CAPTAINS RESPONSIBILITIES

-1. Team captains are responsible for ensuring that their team is ready to shoot at its allotted time.
+1. Team captains are responsible for ensuring that their team is ready to shoot and attend the course/safety briefing at 9.45.

-2. Team captains must walk the course & agree all aspects of the course, especially those of safety, prior to the shoot commencing.
+2. Team captains or an appointed team shooter must walk the course & agree all aspects of the course, especially those of safety, prior to the shoot commencing.
+Any issues must be raised to the chief marshal or CSFTA HFT winter league organisers by 9.30am

 BOOKING IN